Verge21/git-github/README.md

 This is the official Repository for the Event of Git & GitHub introduction Conducted by the Verge Team in SRM University on 1st October 2022 (Saturday).

+## Git Introduction
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ## Git Basic Commands

 1. ***Git init***